-It is recommended that you should use separate working directories for analyses conducted with R. It is quite common for objects with names \mathbf{x} and \mathbf{y} to be created during an analysis.
+It is recommended that you should use separate working directories for analyses conducted with R. It is quite common for objects with names x and y to be created during an analysis.
 Names like this are often meaningful in the context of a single analysis, but it can be quite hard to decide what they might be when the several analyses have been conducted in the same directory.

-$^{^{5}}$ The leading "dot" in this file name makes it invisible in normal file listings in UNIX.
+$^{^{5}}$ The leading "dot" in this file name makes it invisible in normal file listings in UNIX, and in default GUI file listings on OS X and Windows.